rschristopher/ischristtrue.com/src/truth.md

 Who then is the Spirit of Truth?

-All things as they are,
+He is all things as they are,
- all patterns, simple and complex, all that was, is, and will be -- including our own bodies and minds -- this is the spirit of truth.
+ all patterns, simple and complex, all that was, is, and will be -- including our own bodies and minds -- this is the Spirit of Truth.
-What kind of being, what kind of spirit could encompass all?
+What kind of being, what kind of spirit, could encompass all?

 Well, turns out there's only a handful of possible answers.
-Either such a being exists, or doesn't.
+Either He exists, or doesn't.
-And if such a being does exist, that spirit is either knowable, or not.
+And if He does exist,
+ He is either knowable, or not.

-This somewhat crude classification can handily separate the multitude of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of a divine spirit of truth that is itself knowable.
+This somewhat crude classification can handily separate the multitude of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of a divine Spirit of Truth that is itself knowable.

-If the spirit of truth does not exist, or is not knowable to us, then gone too is any hope of any defensible epistemology.
+If the Spirit of Truth does not exist, or is not knowable to us, then gone too is any hope of any defensible epistemology.
-In other words, we can't know anything and there cannot be knowable truth about ourselves or the universe without a spirit of truth making knowledge available to us.
+In other words, we can't know anything and there cannot be knowable truth about ourselves or the universe without a Spirit of Truth making knowledge available to us.

-Whoever this divine spirit of truth is, this universal pattern of reality, it is a being who grants us knowledge of ourselves and the world we live in.
+Whoever this divine Spirit of Truth is, this universal pattern of reality,
+ He grants us knowledge
+ of ourselves and the world we live in.
 Importantly, we are now
  at the limits of logic